ScottCTD/research_workbench/README.md

 ## Overview

-My Deep Research is a sophisticated research system that intelligently routes queries between quick information retrieval and deep, multi-step research workflows.
+Research Workbench is a sophisticated research system that intelligently routes queries between quick information retrieval and deep, multi-step research workflows.
 It employs a hierarchical agent architecture to plan, execute, and synthesize research findings into comprehensive reports.

 ## Architecture